Background Verifications (Policy 7005)

 - A recipient of a Graduate Assistantship;

-- An adult prior to interaction or participation with Minors in Programs;
+- An adult (18 years of age or older) prior to interaction or participation with Minors in Programs;

-- A Volunteer, Affiliate, or Affiliate Faculty subject to a Background Verification due to the sensitive nature or location of the position as defined in Appendix A.
+- A Volunteer, Affiliate, or Affiliate Faculty serving in a sensitive position or sensitive location as defined in Appendix A.

 - Idaho Code § 72-1701